Indian Horse Culture History Pictures

 What became the Plains Indian horses were brought to North America by Spanish Conquistadors in the sixteenth century.
 The original horses from Spain were relatively unselected.
 These Spanish horses carried the blood of Spanish Barbs, Arabians, Lipizzaners, and some other European breeds.
 These horses are now referred to by a variety of names: Spanish Barb, Spanish Mustang, Spanish Colonial Horses (Sponenberg).
 The Spanish Colonial horses exhibited a wide variety of characteristics in terms of color, size, and conformation.
 The Spanish horses acquired by the Plains Indians spread northward from central Mexico (see, Florida Cracker horses under reader response).

 According to the American Quarter Horse Association, the average original Quarter Horses (1940) stood 14.2, and were rarely over 15 hands high.
 The Morgan (Justin Morgan) was 14 hands high and weighed around 950 pounds.
 It is difficult to visualize the size difference between the Plains Indian horses and present day horses.
-Except height, the pictures below are distorted because Huckleberry is fine boned.
-Horses are measured in hands--a hand is four inches.
+Huckleberry is 13.2 hands and Jack is 15.2 hands, the pictures below are distorted because Huckleberry is fine boned, while mustangs were heavy boned.
+Horses are measured in hands–a hand is four inches.

 Prior to the Pueblo Revolt, the only Indians familiar with horses were a few Apache and Navajo that worked on Spanish rancheros.
 When the Spanish abandoned the rancheros, thousands of horses were left behind.
-Alan Taylor, American Colonies, states the 1680 Pueblo Revolt, resulting in thousands of loose horses, was the greatest setback inflicted by American Indians on European expansion in North America.
-Within fifty years after the Pueblo revolt, horses had spread as far north as the Cree and Assiniboine Indians in Canada.
 Fifteen years after being driven out by the Pueblos, the Spanish retook the land, and the Spanish missions were re-established.

 The Taos Pueblo played a prominent role in the Pueblo Revolt of 1680.
 Popé, the leader of the rebellion, was from the San Juan Pueblo, but planned the attack from the Taos Pueblo.